 Athletic, intelligent, and absolutely stunning, the Siberian Husky is one of the most sought out dog breeds, and it’s easy to see why.
-Another reason they stand out amongst the pack — pun very much intended — is their lifespan differs a fair amount from other dog breeds in their weight class.
+Another reason they stand out amongst the pack — pun very much intended — is their the lifespan of a Husky Dog differs a fair amount from other dog breeds in their weight class.

 How Long Do Dogs Live?